entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Pauropetalichthys magnoculus*, *Eurycaraspis incilis*, should be revised from ? to 0.

 495. Subcranial ridges: (0) absent; (1) present.

 > Giles *et al*.
 (2015), Character 141; Choo *et al*.
 (2017), Character 298; King *et al*.
 (2017), Character 80; Castiello (2018), Character 82; Zhu Y. *et al*.
 (2022), Character 501; Andreev *et al*.
 (2022), Character 140; Brazeau *et al*.
 (2023), Character 84.